Please note that all times below refer to British Summer Time (GMT+1)

 S08.3 Joining forces across disciplines: accelerating the progress of GWAS variant-to-function in the microbiome

-Alexandra Zherkanova;
+Alexandra Zhernakova;

 Netherlands